 This course is designed to develop both the creative abilities and technical skills needed to produce music using modern digital recording techniques and equipment.
 Students will acquire an increased proficiency with the operation of ProTools, the industry standard digital audio software, and the corresponding digital audio hardware.
 Students will demonstrate knowledge of microphone types and techniques by conducting simple recording sessions, from set-up to final mix.
-3 hrs. lecture, 2 hrs. lab/wk.

-MUS 159 Recording Studio II (4 Hours) Prerequisites: MUS 158.
+MUS 159 Recording Studio II (4 Hours)

 This course is designed for the student interested in the continued development of the creative abilities and technical skills needed to produce music using modern digital recording techniques and equipment.
 Students will understand simple copyright types and procedures, and create an itemized budget to establish a digital project studio.
 Students will demonstrate advanced knowledge of ProTools, and apply final mastering techniques in order to compile a portfolio of original music for personal, academic or professional purposes.
-3 lecture, 2 hrs. lab/wk.